arcticoder/energy/README.md

 # Energy Research Framework

+## Summary (research-stage)

+This repository aggregates research artifacts, analysis scripts, and prototype code for the arcticoder energy research ecosystem.
+Many statements in this document summarize model-derived results and demonstration artifacts.
+Numerical figures, reported reductions, and "operational"/"production" claims refer to outcomes from specific simulation and analysis configurations; they should be interpreted as research-stage findings that require independent verification, reproducibility checks, and additional uncertainty quantification before being treated as validated engineering capabilities.
+See `docs/` for raw outputs, configuration files, and UQ artifacts to reproduce and assess the reported results.

 ## Related Repositories

 This repository is the central hub for the arcticoder energy research ecosystem.
 Explore these related repositories for specialized technologies and cross-domain advancements: